deliveroo/roo_on_rails/README.md

    with `ROO_ON_RAILS_RACK_DEFLATE` (default: 'YES').
 4. Optional middlewares for Google Oauth2 (more below).

+#### Disabling SSL enforcement

+If you're running your application on Hopper, you'll need to turn off SSL enforcement as we do that at edge level in Cloudflare rather than the application code itself, which must be served over HTTP to its associated ALB, which handles SSL termination.
+To do this, you can set the `ROO_ON_RAILS_DISABLE_SSL_ENFORCEMENT` to `YES`.

 ### Database configuration

 The database statement timeout will be set to a low value by default.
 Use